experimentAccount2/slpkg/README.rst

     Found 19 dependencies in 4 packages.

-    or use additional option "--graph=[image]" to drawing image map dependencies, like:
+    or use additional option "--graph=[image]" to drawing dependencies diagram, like:

     $ slpkg deps-status --graph=image.x11